Knopf also published the first volume of her short stories, "Miracles in America," in 1990.

 Kohler has published essays in The Boston Globe, Salmagundi (summer 2004, 2009), The Bellevue Literary magazine, and O Magazine,"The Heart Speaks" ( May 2004), "What Happy Ever After Really Looks Like" (2008) and reviews in The New Leader and Bomb.

-Kohler began teaching at The Writer’s Voice in 1990, going on from there to teach at SUNY Purchase, Sarah Lawrence, Colgate, CCNY and Bennington where she is now a member of the core faculty Sheila.
-She now teaches at Princeton as well.
+Kohler began teaching at The Writer’s Voice in 1990, going on from there to teach at SUNY Purchase, Sarah Lawrence, Colgate, CCNY and Bennington.
+She now teaches at Princeton and Columbia.

 Her tenth book, "Becoming Jane Eyre" came out with Viking Penguin in December, 2009, and was a New York Times editor's pick.
 Casey Cep wrote in the Boston Globe about this novel: "With an appreciation for their craft and sympathy for their difficult profession, Kohler’s “Becoming Jane Eyre’’ is a tender telling of the Brontë family’s saga and the stories they told."